Misdemeanor DUI 1st Offense

 Refusing to take a blood, urine, or breath test can result in suspension of your driver's license and a fine.
 You do not have a choice in which type of test you will take.

-Contact an attorney as soon as possible after your arrest.
+Contact as soon as possible after your arrest.
 Not understanding your rights, or not being aware of possible law enforcement mistakes can hurt your case.
 Problems that can arise with law enforcement mistakes include: unlawful traffic stop, invalid Field Sobriety Test, no or insufficient probable cause for arrest, suspect blood test results, or lack of proof of physical control of the vehicle.